RobinBressan/queuer.js/README.md

 ## Dealing with events

 The queue is an event emitter.
 That means you can emit or listen events on it.
-The queue already emit some events:
+The queue already emits some events:

 * `EVENT_TASK_START`: A task was started.
 * `EVENT_TASK_STOP`: A task was stopped.
-* `EVENT_TASK_START`: A task threw an error.
+* `EVENT_TASK_ERROR`: A task threw an error.
 * `EVENT_CANCEL`: The queue was canceled.

 To register an event listener use `on(event, listener)` or `once(event, listener)` method on the queue: